-In reviewing this report with BHT's partners and behavioral health stakeholders, a few particular issues emerged as potential opportunities for collaborative action.
-BHT will work in partnership with behavioral health stakeholders, government entities, and provider partners to pursue these opportunities.
+In reviewing some preliminary data from this report with BHT's partners and behavioral health stakeholders, a few particular issues emerged as potential opportunities for collaborative action:

 Addressing access disparities by race & ethnicity.
 This report identifies a number of disparities in behavioral health diagnoses and service utilization for different racial and ethnic groups in the BHT region.
-Some of these disparities stem directly from discrimination and subsequent distrust of the health care system; others arise from the intersection of multiple factors, such as fewer transportation options and less internet connectivity for communities of color.
 In keeping with its commitment to anti-racism work, BHT supports policy and practice changes intended to address racial inequities in behavioral health services and outcomes.
-These might include efforts to diversify the behavioral health workforce and improve providers' cultural and language competency; increasing the availability of culturally-specific care; and close examination of a range of systems to identify and remedy racist or oppressive policies and practices.
+These include efforts to diversify the behavioral health workforce and improve providers' cultural and language competency; increasing the availability of culturally-specific care; and close examination of organizations and systems to identify and addresses oppressive or racist policies and practices.

 Maintaining recent expansions telehealth for behavioral health services.
-In the face of the novel Coronavirus, Washington State and national health care authorities made efforts to increase the availability of remote health care, including behavioral health.
-Medicare and Medicaid flexibilities introduced in response to the pandemic include expanded payment parity for telehealth visits; waivers for regulations that require initial assessments or other services to be provided in-person; and expansions to the types of clinics and providers that can bill for telehealth services.
+In the face of the novel Coronavirus, Washington State and national health care authorities moved quickly to expand access to behavioral health through use of telemedicine and telehealth.
+Medicare and Medicaid flexibilities introduced in response to the pandemic include some increased payment parity for telehealth visits; waivers for regulations that typically require assessments or other services to be provided in-person; and expansions to the types of clinics and providers that can bill for telehealth services.
 If maintained, these changes have the potential to significantly increase access to behavioral health care, especially in rural communities such as those in northeastern Washington.

-Sustaining expansions in telehealth for behavioral health care will require continued re-examination of regulations and reimbursement models, support for providers to develop new workflows and avoid telehealth burnout, and parallel efforts to ensure equitable access to broadband internet and personal computing devices.
-Plans to increase the availability of remote behavioral health care should also consider the needs of specific populations, like children and individuals with limited English proficiency, and be informed by clients' experiences and feedback.
+Sustaining expansions in telehealth for behavioral health care will require re-evaluation of regulations and reimbursement models, support for providers to develop new skills and workflows, and parallel work to ensure equitable access to broadband internet and personal computing devices.
+BHT will work in partnership with behavioral health stakeholders, government entities, and provider partners to help preserve recent policy changes for telehealth and support efforts to ensure equitable access to internet, broadband, and technological capacity.